The Project Overview

 - Extending the Snyder Freeway (841/265) in Kentucky to the new bridge, including a 1,700-foot tunnel under the Drumanard Estate in Prospect

-- Constructing a four-mile new-terrain highway in Indiana which will extend the Lee Hamilton Highway (62/256) to the new bridge
+- Constructing a four-mile new-terrain highway in Indiana, extending the Lee Hamilton Highway (62/256) to the new bridge